Bratmon/FREComboRandomizer/Readme.md

 This script also makes frequent autosaves.
 You can find them in the "Savestates" folder.

+### Resuming

+When restarting mGBA, you need to load the "Combo Randomizer.lua" script to continue playing.
+You do not need to run "NewGame" again.

 ### If you get stuck

 Although all seeds are beatable, it is possible to softlock yourself.
 If you do get stuck, here are some ways to free yourself.